sebmendoza/crimson/README.md

 2. **The Interactive Application**

-Open demo link: (click here!)[]
+The Crimson website allows a user to keep up to date with their kid and his/her actions!
+Quick status pages with donut graphs allows for fast information on mood and action items -- such as hungry or sad.
+Quick info on this the page informs users about the last time your child/student used the cube, what they were feeling, and how they have been doing for the current day.

+More in depth graphs and analysis is found in the More Details section.
+Here, larger informatics explore trends between variables that let the user understand their child/students across weeks or even months.

+Click [here](https://tinyurl.com/crimson-cube2022) for App Walkthrough!
+Click [here](https://youtu.be/gwC_sbviAk4) for Project Demo!

 ## The Build
 Crimson is an Iot project that utilizes and blends embedded systems, web development and database management.

 ### Hardware
 The Crimson Cube runs on the NodeMCU ESP8266 microcontroller.
 The different communication features are wired to the microcontroller which then packs the data and pushes it to the Firebase database in the form of JSON objects.
-The Cube was also prototyped on an Arduino UNO for prototyping purposes.
+The Cube was also tested on an Arduino UNO for prototyping purposes.
 The communication features are wired as follows:
 - Buttons: Rotary encoders which can rotate to set mood intensity and then clicked to confirm.
 - Switch: Toggle switch to represent likes and dislikes to questions in real-time.
 - Fidget Tracker: A potentiometer which displays the differences in voltage measured to determine the amount of time the toy is used.
 - Dial: A rotary encoder which measures the amount it has been rotated to determine the action the user wants.

 ### Software
+The web application is built with Next.js, React and Firebase.
+The website is interactive to support different devices, as this application is useful on the phone for when a user is on the go.

+## Next Steps
+We have some bugs that need to be ironed out as this is a 'hacked' project, but we are excited to fix hardware and troubleshoot some software to iterate on this product!